 Caritas Baby Hospital in the West Bank is financed and operated by Children's Relief Bethlehem in Lucerne.
 The treatment concept involves mothers in their children's recovery processes, and the hospital offers extensive social services.
-In 2022, 47,356 children and babies were hospitalized or treated at the outpatient clinic.
+In 2024, 35,638 children and babies were hospitalized or treated at the outpatient clinic.
 All children receive help, regardless of their social background or religion.

-The Bishop of Basel (currently Felix Gmür) and the Archbishop Freiburg in Breisgau (currently Stephan Burger) are Protectors at Caritas Baby Hospital.
+The Bishop of Basel (currently Felix Gmür) and the Archbishop of Freiburg (currently Stephan Burger) are Protectors at Caritas Baby Hospital.

-News and more information about the current situation in Bethlehem is available on our homepage: http://www.kinderhilfe-bethlehem.ch/en.
+News and more information about the current situation in Bethlehem are available on our homepage: www.kinderhilfe-bethlehem.ch/en.